rust-lang/rust/doc/tutorial.md

 ## Freezing

-Lending an immutable pointer to an object freezes it and prevents mutation.
+Lending a mutable pointer to an object freezes it and prevents mutation.
 `Freeze` objects have freezing enforced statically at compile-time.
 An example of a non-`Freeze` type is [`RefCell<T>`][refcell].